TheArjunAgarwal/sem3-notes/agth.typ

 The problem in showing that it is NP lies in the definition of NP itself.

 #definition(title: "NP")[
-  NP is a class of decision problems with yes/no answer and there exists a polytime verifiable certicificate for a yes answer.
+  NP is a class of decision problems with yes/no answer and there exists a polytime verifiable certificate for a yes answer.
 ]
 Our problem is not a decision problem.
 So what do we do?
 #definition(title: "Functional NP (FNP)")[
   If there is a certificate (solution), output one.

-  Note, the certicificate should be polytime verifiable.
+  Note, the certificate should be polytime verifiable.
 ]
 Clearly, MNE $in$ FNP.
 So can we show MNE is FNP-Complete.
 #thm[